Master of Science (MS) in Information Assurance and Cybersecurity Online

 Course Description

 With a brief introduction to cybercrime and cybersecurity, this course will provide students with an overview of the various attacks and the countermeasures organizations can use to defend themselves.
 Exploring concepts such as defense-in-depth, layered security, vulnerability assessments, risk management, governance and compliance, and encryption; students will become familiar with prevention and protection theories, best practices, and strategies to securing corporate data (intellectual property).
 This course will conclude with an exploration of the various hacker psychologies and the differences between black-hat, grey-hat, and white-hat (Hackers with Halos) hackers.
-Prerequisite: UNV-504 or UNV-507.
+Prerequisite: UNV-504 or UNV-507 or enrollment in certificate program.

 Course Description